Sunday, 17 June 2007

 Just opposite the bar we noticed a stone staircase rising out of sight between the houses, which turned out to lead to the church and a viewing platform.

-Below us lay a coloured patchwork of vines, lavender, wheat, fruit trees, olive trees, villages and roads.
+From here we saw below us a coloured patchwork of vines, lavender, wheat, fruit trees, olive trees, villages and roads.
 A group of amateur artists, mainly Japanese, were working at their easels.

 We descended the stairs and took a pedestrian tunnel beside the bar to the bottom of town.